erodrigufer/CS_Resources/FreeBSDSysadmin.md

 ## General sysadmin
 * [Create a sudo user on FreeBSD](https://www.vultr.com/docs/create-a-sudo-user-on-freebsd): The real question is if it is even secured to install sudo on FreeBSD?
 * [Explanation of colon operator in shell scripts](https://stackoverflow.com/questions/7444504/explanation-of-colon-operator-in-foo-value): Understanding the `: ${value}` syntax in FreeBSD shell scripts.

+### Installation
+* [Creating a FreeBSD bootable USB on OS X](https://hakk.dev/blog/posts/freebsd-usb-osx/): Step-by-step guide to properly format a USB stick to boot FreeBSD in a computer.

 ## Daemons
 * [Supervised FreeBSD rc.d script for a Go daemon](https://redbyte.eu/en/blog/supervised-freebsd-init-script-for-go-deamon/): Run a go program as a supervised daemon in FreeBSD.